quintonwall/dreamhouse-mobile-app/README.md

 # DreamHouse Mobile App

 This repository hosts the source code and installation instructions for the DreamHouse mobile app.
 DreamHouse is an end-to-end sample application that demonstrates how to build apps on the Salesforce platform.
-Visit the DreamHouse application [microsite](http://dreamhouse-site.herokuapp.com/) for more information.
+Visit the [DreamHouse Microsite](http://dreamhouse-site.herokuapp.com/) for more information.

 ## Install the Salesesforce Back-end